SimonHansul/EcotoxSystems.jl/README.md

 Explicitly not within the scope of this package:

 - Routines for model fitting.
-These are being developed in [EcotoxModelFitting.jl](https://github.com/simonhansul/ecotoxmodelfitting.jl.git) (under development)
+These are being developed in [EcotoxModelFitting.jl](https://github.com/simonhansul/ecotoxmodelfitting.jl.git) (work in progress)
 - Providing pre-calibrated/validated models and parameter sets.
 Such things are better out-sourced into independent smaller modules.
 - Providing an extensive set of pre-implemented models.
 Also better done in smaller separate modules, as done for the [AmphiDEB](https://github.com/simonhansul/amphideb) model.